EVOH up to 5%, with a minimum of 32 mol% ethylene

 Testing must show that layers and coatings will either separate and be removed from the HDPE in the recycling process or have no adverse effects on the recycled HDPE in future uses.
 When used, their content should be minimized to the greatest extent possible.
 Some layers and coatings have been found compatible with HDPE or are easily separated in conventional recycling systems.
-Companies that are considering such barrier materials and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results.
+Companies that are considering such barrier technologies and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results Critical Guidance recognition letters.

 A number of innovative packages using non-EVOH barrier materials have received APR Critical Guidance Recognition.

 Additive concentration causing the overall blend to sink in water